open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 **[1]:** Signals that there is only in-process communication not using a "real" network protocol in cases where network attributes would normally be expected.
 Usually all other network attributes can be left out in that case.

-`net.host.connection_type` MUST be one of the following:
+`net.host.connection_type` MAY be one of the following:

 | Value  | Description |
 |---|---|